 This Monitoring and Reporting Program (MRP) is issued pursuant to Water Code section 13267 and incorporates requirements for groundwater, surface water, and special monitoring provisions relating to individual waste management units (WMUs).
-Monitoring requirements in this MRP are necessary to determine if the Region 1 Salton Sea Power Plant Units 1-5 (Facility) is in compliance with Waste Discharge Requirements (WDRs) Order R7-2021-0008 (Order) and to ensure early detection of any releases of waste constituents from the Facility.
+Monitoring requirements in this MRP are necessary to determine if the Region 2 (Vulcan and Del Ranch) geothermal power plants (Facility) are in compliance with Waste Discharge Requirements (WDRs) Order R7-2022-0011 (Order) and to ensure early detection of any releases of waste constituents from the Facility.
 The Discharger shall not implement any changes to this MRP unless a revised MRP is issued by the California Regional Water Quality Control Board, Colorado River Basin Region (Regional Water Board) or its Executive Officer.